damionas/Chatbot-with-Azure/README.md

                   Designed the conversation

-                  Identify intents and entities
+                  Identified intents and entities

-                  Train the bot engine
+                  Trained the bot engine

-                  Write the action server
+                  Wrote the action server